 Botswana is a landlocked country in Southern Africa and occupies an area of approximately 582,000 square kilometres.
 It is bordered by Zimbabwe, South Africa and Namibia, and touches Zambia at the confluence of the Zambezi and Chobe rivers in the extreme north.
-With a population of 2,029,309 according to the 2011 estimates, its population density of 3.48 persons per square kilometre is quite low.
-The growth rate of 1.843 per cent (2010 estimates) is expected to drop significantly in the next few years mainly due to the high mortality impact of the AIDS pandemic.
+With a population of 2,201,122 (January 2015), its population density of 3.6 persons per square kilometre is quite low.
+The growth rate of 1.66 per cent (2015 estimates) has only began to improve after the high mortality impact of the AIDS pandemic was brought under control.

 The nomadic Basarwa (also known as the Bushmen) are probably the earliest inhabitants of what is now Botswana.
 Mainly the Tswana-speaking people later settled upon the area during the 17th and 18th centuries.
 By the time Europeans began to venture into the region in the early 19th century, Khama III had emerged as the most prominent indigenous leader.
 It was his appeals to the British for protection from both the Afrikaners in South Africa and the Matabele in the north that led the British to reluctantly establish a protectorate over the territory from 1885.
 Although a High Commissioner was appointed, his seat was in the Cape Colony.
 The Bechuanaland Protectorate, as Botswana was then known, was essentially governed from South Africa.
 Botswana remained a largely neglected territory until it became independent in 1966 under the leadership of President Seretse Khama, the grandson of Khama III.